KhanAkshir/Python_basics/README.md

 # PWSKILLS_ASSIGNMENT
 Python for  Data science master ,
-This repo contain basics of python
+This repo contains basics of python